hlub/entrypoint/README.md

     my-other-server  # launch another process in the foreground

 Ordinarily, a `SIGTERM` sent to the shell would kill the shell but leave those processes running (both the background and foreground!).
-With dumb-init, your subprocesses will receive the same signals your shell does.
+With `entrypoint`, your subprocesses will receive the same signals your shell does.

 If you'd like for signals to only be sent to the direct child, you can run with